a boat cruises among icebergs in iceland

 While any sort of ice can be photographed, there are specific aspects to the setup of this shot.
 First of all, we’re at one of the splendid glacial lagoons on Iceland’s southern coast—an area of intense beauty and teeming with fresh icebergs, all with a towering glacier in the background.
 In fact, ice calves off the glacier throughout the summer, so these bergs are nearly always present.

 So, we’ve got a glacier and we’ve got an iceberg.
 The key thing in this shot, in my humble opinion, is the relativity you see when comparing the iceberg with the boat of fellow photographers.
-While this iceberg, and the glacier, are impressive on their own, it’s their size when compared to the small boat that makes this a “wow” shot.
+Although this iceberg, and the glacier, are impressive on their own, it’s their size when compared to the small boat that makes this a “wow” shot.

 Get yourself in one of these glacier lagoons and pay particular attention to any other boats out on the water.
 While others in your group are fixated on the glacier, be patient.
 Track the other boat and wait for just the right moment when all three are nicely in frame.